atweiden/crane/README.md

 being the return value of `with` applied to the value of `$container` at `@path`.

-The Callable passed in `with` should take one argument and return a value.
+The Callable passed in `with` must take one (optional) positional argument and return a value.

 _arguments:_